afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 ## 🔀 3.
 Routing Configuration & Adjustements

 ###  Backup Server
-**Add local route**
-- Declare a dynamic route to reach the Tokyo/NY LAN network by routing via the VPN tunnel:
+- **Add local route** : Declare a dynamic route to reach the Tokyo/NY LAN network by routing via the VPN tunnel:
 ```text
  # openvpn server configuration
 route 172.20.10.0 255.255.255.240`
 ```

-**Push Routes**
-Clients (Tokyo/NY) will dynamically receive these routes when connecting to the backup VPN server, in the same way that the primary server.
+- **Push Routes** :Clients (Tokyo/NY) will dynamically receive these routes when connecting to the backup VPN server, in the same way that the primary server.
 ```text
  # openvpn server configuration
 push "route 192.168.1.0 255.255.255.0"